504 Plan for Anxiety: Evidence-Based Accommodations and

 Every accommodation in a 504 Plan for anxiety should follow this structure: what, when, by whom, and what the review criterion is.
 The following template shows how to write accommodations that are specific enough to use and honest enough to improve.

-Extended time template: "[Student] will receive [X]% additional time for all assessments in [Grade X].
-Assessments will be completed in [Room/Location] to reduce distraction.
-At the [date] review, the team will consider reducing extended time to [Y]% based on [assessment performance data and teacher observation notes from the previous grading period]."
+Extended time template: "[Student] will receive [agreed percentage] additional time for specified assessments in [grade/year group].
+Assessments will be completed in [room/location] to reduce distraction.
+At the scheduled review point, the team will consider whether the level of support should change based on assessment performance data and teacher observation notes from the previous grading period."

-Presentation scaffold template: "[Student] is currently at Step [X] of the oral presentation scaffold (see attached progression).
-The responsible adult for tracking progress through the scaffold is [Name and Role].
+Presentation scaffold template: "[Student] is currently at Step [current step] of the oral presentation scaffold.
+The responsible adult for tracking progress through the scaffold is [name and role].
 Progress to the next step requires [criterion].
-The team will review progress at [date]."
+The team will review progress at the scheduled review point."

 Transition support template: "[Student] will receive a written schedule at the start of each school day and 24 hours' advance notice of changes.
-This accommodation will be reviewed at [date] with the goal of reducing to [end-of-day notice of the following day's schedule] by [date]."
+This accommodation will be reviewed at the scheduled review point with the goal of reducing to [end-of-day notice of the following day's schedule] when evidence shows the student can tolerate the change."

 Teachers use scaffolded exposure by breaking intimidating tasks into smaller, manageable steps over time.
 For example, instead of excusing a student from public speaking entirely, the teacher might ask them to present to just the teacher first.
 The student then gradually progresses to presenting to a small peer group, and finally the whole class.